 The Corporation's mission is to provide investors with an attractive total return from responsibly managed long-term investments in core infrastructure in Canada and internationally.
-Capstone's portfolio comprises investments in gas cogeneration, wind, hydro, biomass and solar power generating facilities representing, as at March 26, 2014, approximately net 439 MW of installed capacity and ownership interests in a pipeline of contracted wind power development projects expected to total approximately net 79 MW of capacity.
-Capstone also owns a 33.3% interest in Värmevärden, a district heating business in Sweden, and a 50% interest in Bristol Water, a regulated water utility in the United Kingdom (the "UK").
+The Corporation's strategy is to develop, acquire and manage a portfolio of high quality utilities, power and transportation businesses, and public-private partnerships that operate in a regulated or contractually-defined environment and generate stable cash flow.
+Capstone's portfolio comprises investments in gas cogeneration, wind, hydro, biomass and solar power generating facilities representing, as at March 24, 2015, approximately net 462 MW of installed capacity (approximately net 455 MW after excluding the Higgins Mountain Wind Facility, the Springhill Wind Facility and the Digby Neck Wind Facility, which the Corporation has entered into an agreement to sell.
+See "General Development of the Business - Recent Developments") and ownership interests in a pipeline of contracted wind power development projects expected to total approximately net 65 MW of capacity.
+Capstone also owns a 33.3% interest in Värmevärden, a district heating business in Sweden, and a 50% interest in Bristol Water, a regulated water utility in the United Kingdom.